influx6/evroll/readme.md

                 callbacks.CallDoneAt(0,”buzz”)
             `

-        *Evroll.Roller.ReverseCallDoneAt(index int,data interface{}) void
+- Evroll.Roller.ReverseCallDoneAt(index int,data interface{}) void
-            This reciever method is the real worker,it cycles all done callbacks in reverse from the given index and calls the data on each
-           Iit actually takes the index and increments and subtract it from the total length to get the correct index
+    This reciever method is the real worker,it cycles all done callbacks in reverse from the given index and calls the data on each.
+It actually takes the index and increments and subtract it from the total length to get the correct index

             `
                 callbacks := evroll.NewRoller();